 At its best, a well-crafted travel policy should be guided by basic best practices, not just thoughts and ideas.
 There are so many components that go into a travel policy, so it’s easy to lose sight of the basics and miss opportunities to optimize and streamline things internally for you at your organization.
-Here are the four things that you should be doing to keep rocking out your travel program.
+Here are a few minor things that can have a big IMPACT on your travel program.

 “Signed, Sealed, Delivered”